openstack/nova/doc/source/user/launch-instances.rst

    accessed from any IP address outside of the cloud.
 If you want those IP addresses to access the instances, you must modify the rules for the default security group.

-   You can also assign a floating IP address to a running instance to make it accessible from outside the cloud.
-See :doc:`manage-ip-addresses`.

 After you gather the parameters that you need to launch an instance, you can launch it from an :doc:`image<launch-instance-from-image>`